 Make your reservation before coming to the preserve.

-You make your reservation online by paying $11 with a credit card.
-You will also pay $15 per vehicle in cash for an entrance permit when you arrive at the preserve.
-Cash only.
-Credit cards are not accepted at the preserve.
+You make your reservation online by paying $12 per vehicle with a credit card.
+You will also pay additional per person entrance fees when you arrive at the preserve.

 Morning Reservation Period